abhimazu/binoloop/server/README.md

 ### Features

-    Model Evaluation: Evaluates essays based on predefined prompts and generates critical feedback.
+1. **Model Evaluation**: Evaluates essays based on predefined prompts and generates critical feedback.
-    Dockerized Application: Ensures consistent environment and easy deployment.
+2. **Dockerized Application**: Ensures consistent environment and easy deployment.
-    Configurable Model Selection: Allows users to specify the model via environment variables.
+3. **Configurable Model Selection**: Allows users to specify the model via environment variables.

 ### Prerequisites

 Before you start, ensure you have the following installed:

 1. Docker
 2. Docker Compose
 3. Optionally, for local testing without Docker:
+   a.
 Python (version 3.8 or later recommended)
+   b.
 Required Python libraries (FastAPI, uvicorn, transformers, etc.) which can be installed using pip (mentioned in the requirments.txt file)
+   c.
 Ensure port 8000 is free for the fastapi server

 ## Setup and Installation